bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 ### Set the SSH service to start on boot

 We will need an SSH service running on the G1 for internet tethering from the PC.
-We have to install all the necessary packages, and edit configuration files to start SSH on boot.
+We have to install Galoula's SSH modules, and edit configuration files to start SSH on boot.

 Insert the sdcard back into your Linux PC and run these commands: